Shop and Save on New York State Health Insurance

 Florida Health Insurance Marketplace: How It Works

-All marketplace plans must cover the ten essential health benefits required by the Affordable Care Act: ambulatory patient services, emergency services, hospitalization, maternity and newborn care, mental health and substance abuse services, prescription drugs, rehabilitative services, laboratory services, preventive care, and pediatric services including dental and vision.
+Special Enrollment Periods remain available year-round for qualifying life events such as marriage, the birth or adoption of a child, loss of other coverage, or a move to a new state.
+All marketplace plans must cover the ten essential health benefits mandated by the Affordable Care Act, including ambulatory services, emergency care, hospitalization, maternity and newborn care, mental health and substance use services, prescription drugs, rehabilitative services, lab work, preventive care, and pediatric dental and vision.

 Financial Assistance for 2026